schedule-front/front_software/README.md

 ## Notice

-you need npm install first
+1.you need npm install first
-than you need install crypto yourselft use npm run dev to run this project
+2.than you need install crypto yourselft
+3.use npm run dev to run this project

-** This Project is based on vue-element-admin **
+**This Project is based on vue-element-admin**

 ## License